ezzatron/nvector-go/README.md

 //
 // See: https://www.ffi.no/en/research/n-vector/#example_2
 func Example_n02BAndDeltaToC() {
+	// PROBLEM:

+	// A radar or sonar attached to a vehicle B (Body coordinate frame) measures
+	// the distance and direction to an object C. We assume that the distance and
+	// two angles measured by the sensor (typically bearing and elevation relative
+	// to B) are already converted (by converting from spherical to Cartesian
-	// delta vector from B to C, decomposed in B is given: bc := nvector.Vector{X: 3000, Y: 2000, Z: 100}
+	// coordinates) to the vector bcB (i.e. the vector from B to C, decomposed in

-	// Position and orientation of B is given:
+	// B):
+	bcB := nvector.Vector{X: 3000, Y: 2000, Z: 100}

-	// Normalize to get unit length of vector b := nvector.Position{
+	// The position of B is given as an n-vector and a depth: b := nvector.Position{
 		Vector: nvector.Vector{X: 1, Y: 2, Z: 3}.Normalize(),
 		Depth:  -400.0,
 	}

-	// the three angles are yaw, pitch, and roll r := nvector.EulerZYXToRotationMatrix(nvector.EulerZYX{
+	// The orientation (attitude) of B is given as rNB, specified as yaw, pitch,
+	// roll:
+	rNB := nvector.EulerZYXToRotationMatrix(nvector.EulerZYX{
 		Z: nvector.Radians(10),
 		Y: nvector.Radians(20),
 		X: nvector.Radians(30),
 	})

-	// A custom reference ellipsoid is given (replacing WGS-84):
-	// (WGS-72)
+	// Use the WGS-72 ellipsoid:
 	e := nvector.WGS72

-	// Find the position of C.
+	// Find the exact position of object C as an n-vector and a depth.

 	// SOLUTION:

+	// Step 1
-	// Step1: Find R_EN:
+	//
+	// The delta vector is given in B. It should be decomposed in E before using
+	// it, and thus we need rEB.
+This matrix is found from the matrices rEN and
-	rn := nvector.ToRotationMatrix(b.Vector, nvector.ZAxisNorth)
+	// rNB, and we need to find rEN, as in Example 1: rEN := nvector.ToRotationMatrix(b.Vector, nvector.ZAxisNorth)

-	// Step2: Find R_EB, from R_EN and R_NB:
+	// Step 2
+	//
-	// Note: closest frames cancel
+	// Now, we can find rEB y using that the closest frames cancel when
-	rb := rn.Multiply(r)

-	// Step3: Decompose the delta vector in E:
+	// multiplying two rotation matrices (i.e. N is cancelled here): rEB := rEN.Multiply(rNB)

+	// Step 3
+	//
-	// no transpose of R_EB, since the vector is in B bce := bc.Transform(rb)
+	// The delta vector is now decomposed in E: bcE := bcB.Transform(rEB)

+	// Step 4
+	//
-	// Step4: Find the position of C, using the functions that goes from one
+	// It is now easy to find the position of C using destination (with custom
+	// ellipsoid overriding the default WGS-84):
-	// position and a delta, to a new position: c := nvector.Destination(b, bce, e, nvector.ZAxisNorth)
+	c := nvector.Destination(b, bcE, e, nvector.ZAxisNorth)

-	// When displaying the resulting position for humans, it is more convenient
-	// to see lat, long:
+	// Use human-friendly outputs:
 	gc := nvector.ToGeodeticCoordinates(c.Vector, nvector.ZAxisNorth)

-	// Here we also assume that the user wants the output to be height (= -depth): h := -c.Depth
+	h := -c.Depth

 	fmt.Printf(
-		"Pos C: lat, long = %.8f, %.8f deg, height = %.8f m\n",
+		"Pos C: lat, lon = %.8f, %.8f deg, height = %.8f m\n",
 		nvector.Degrees(gc.Latitude),
 		nvector.Degrees(gc.Longitude),
 		h,
 	)

 	// Output:
-	// Pos C: lat, long = 53.32637826, 63.46812344 deg, height = 406.00719607 m
+	// Pos C: lat, lon = 53.32637826, 63.46812344 deg, height = 406.00719607 m
 }
 ```